 A mechanical marvel of its time, a very rare 5-cent Multi-Phonograph equipped with a 24-play cylinder was made around 1915 by the Multi-Phonograph Co., Grand Rapids, Michigan.
 It is an earlier version that plays 2-minute as opposed to 4-minute records.
 An excellent, fully functional example, it carries a $50,000-$100,000 estimate.

-The gallery preview will resonate with the thrilling sounds of a J.P.
-Seeburg Style “H” Orchestrion, whose harmonious instruments include a piano, bass and snare drums; a rank of flute and violin pipes; xylophone, cymbal, castanets and more.
-Made during the first quarter of the 20th century, the versatile music-maker spent most of its life at the famed Crystal Saloon in Virginia City, Nevada.
+A J.P.
+Seeburg Style “H” Orchestrion, whose harmonious instruments include a piano, bass and snare drums; a rank of flute and violin pipes; xylophone, cymbal, castanets and more, was made during the first quarter of the 20th century.
+The versatile music-maker spent most of its life at the famed Crystal Saloon in Virginia City, Nevada.
 It underwent professional restoration in 2011 and is ready to play.
 Estimate $60,000-$90,000

 The star of the show may well be the breathtaking Mills bow-front Violano-Virtuoso (shown at top of page) that Morphy Auctions Coin-Op, Gambling & Mechanical Music Specialist Tom Tolworthy describes as being “in a league of its own.”
 Housed in a superb quartered-oak cabinet, the machine was scrupulously restored last year – right down to the screws – by Robert Loeffler, a renowned restorer who is respected throughout the hobby.
 “Fewer than 20 of these majestic machines are known today, and this one stands out as one of the best.
 I don’t see how it could be improved upon,” Tolworthy said.
 Accompanied by six rolls and all of its keys, it comes to auction with a $100,000-$150,000 estimate.